Odin-SMR/hermod/Documentation/odin.hermod.rst

 Package details
 ---------------

 Hermod is divided into several smaller enteties that provide specific functionality.
 The current status of the source code is still in a form of transistion from one package to more and smaller sub packages.

 odin.hermod

 The odin.hermod package is the package which is responsible for the infomation and bookkeeping parts of hermod i.e keep track of file transactions, filedependencies and finally submitting jobs to the queueing system

 odin.config

 The odin.config i more or less a configuration package Hermod and Iasco shares this package

 HERMOD Installation
 -------------------

 For the moment hermod is running from the development source i.e. from the directory ``~odinop/hermod_jm`` for ubuntu 10.04 and  ``~odinop/hermod_glass`` for 9.08 this directory is checked out from svn.
 This is not by any mean the ideal way to maintain a piece of software.
 This is a temporary solution.

 Best way to continue development is to separate development and production.
 First all processing nodes and servers in the system need to have the same OS version (ubuntu 10.04 LTS).
 Using the same OS makes it possible to run Hermod from on single installation shared by NFS.

 Hermod packages already exits in ``/misc/apps/odinsite`` a simple buildout installation.

 .. code-block:: txt

-        [buildout]
-        parts =
-                odin
-        find-links =
-                /misc/apps/odinsite

-        [odin]
-        recipe = zc.recipe.egg
-        interpreter = odinpy
-        eggs =
-                odin.config
-                odin.iasco
-                odin.hermod
-                mocker
-                pymatlab
-                fuse-python
-                numpy
-                scipy
+        :include: buildout.cfg

 ..
 ..
 To make sure our environment does not change and break when the ubuntu system